-Goodwill is initially measured at cost, being the excess of the The Group's corporate assets do not generate separate cash aggregate of the consideration transferred and the amount inflows.
-Therefore, a corporate asset is not tested for recognised for non-controlling interests over the net impairment as an individual asset on a stand-alone basis, identifiable assets acquired and liabilities assumed.
-If the fair unless management has decided to dispose of the asset.
-If value of the net assets acquired is in excess of the aggregate there is an indication that a corporate asset may be impaired, consideration transferred, the Group re-assesses whether it then the recoverable amount is determined for the CGU to has correctly identified all of the assets acquired and all of the which the corporate asset belongs.
-A portion of a corporate liabilities assumed.
-If the reassessment still results in excess, asset is allocated to a CGU when the allocation can be done on a reasonable and consistent basis. the gain is recognised in the consolidated statement of profit or loss and other comprehensive income.
+Goodwill is initially measured at cost, being the excess of the aggregate of the consideration transferred and the amount recognised for non-controlling interests over the net identifiable assets acquired and liabilities assumed.
+If the fair value of the net assets acquired is in excess of the aggregate consideration transferred, the Group re-assesses whether it has correctly identified all of the assets acquired and all of the liabilities assumed.
+If the reassessment still results in excess, the gain is recognised in the consolidated statement of profit or loss and other comprehensive income.

 After initial recognition, goodwill is measured at cost less any accumulated impairment losses, if applicable.
-For the purpose of impairment testing, goodwill acquired in a business combination is, from acquisition date, allocated to each of the Group's cash generating units (CGU) that are expected to have benefit from the combination, irrespective
+For the purpose of impairment testing, goodwill acquired in a business combination is, from acquisition date, allocated to each of the Group's cash generating units (CGU) that are expected to have benefit from the combination, irrespective of whether other assets or liabilities of the acquiree are assigned to those units.
+Where goodwill has been allocated to a CGU and part of the operation within that unit is disposed off, the goodwill associated with the disposed operation is included in the carrying amount of the operation when determining the gain or loss on disposal.
+Goodwill disposed in these circumstances is measured based on the relative values of the disposed operation and portion of CGU retained.